An Essential Guide for New Airbnb Hosts [2026]

 • Have regular property inspections and pest eradications done.

-The less dangerous incidents you have at your Airbnb will ensure your host ratings stay high.
+The fewer dangerous incidents you have at your Airbnb, the more likely that your host ratings stay high.
 And the more secure your guests feel, the more likely they are to give you a good review and maybe even stay with you again.

 Decide What Kind of Airbnb Host You Want to Be